PROJECT: Outreach on the Fifth Assessment Report of the Intergovernmental Panel on Climate Change

-In a second, independent workstream, CDKN is developing a toolkit to complement the IPCC’s own materials with additional resources to help communicate the AR5 messages in South Asia and East Africa.
+In a second, independent workstream, CDKN developed a toolkit to complement the IPCC’s own materials with additional resources to help communicate the AR5 messages in South Asia and East Africa.
 (NB.
 These directly reflect the messages of AR5 but are not IPCC-endorsed products.)
-These resources will be launched on the CDKN website in May 2014.
+These resources were launched on the CDKN website in May 2014.

 •Two short ‘Highlights of AR5’ reports for policy-makers, covering South Asia and Africa and based on the AR5 science;

 •Infographics and image resources for communicators in South Asia and Africa.